alexander-nolan/github-actions-lab/README.md

   ```

 #### Verify Cleanup Configuration
-- Create a test PR targeting the main branch
+- Create a PR from your feature branch to the main branch
 - Wait for the destroy workflow to trigger automatically (this happens when PR is opened)
+- When prompted, carefully review the Terraform destroy plan.
+You should see:
+  - 0 resources to add
+  - 0 resources to change
+  - 7 resources to destroy
+- If the numbers don't match exactly, stop and investigate
-- Review and approve the destroy plan
+- Review and approve the destroy plan only after confirming all 7 resources will be destroyed
 - Verify all resources are successfully destroyed in AWS Console
 - Once destruction is confirmed, merge the PR
 - Verify in AWS Console that the environment remains cleaned up after merge